-The Knights of the Templar were a military group founded in the year 1118 in Jerusalem that lasted for 2 centuries.
+The Knights of the Templar were a military group founded in 1118 in Jerusalem that lasted for two centuries.
 They were charged with protecting pilgrims along the road from Europe to Jerusalem.
-These knights created a revolutionary banking system that protected pilgrim’s finances.
+These knights created a revolutionary banking system that protected pilgrims’ finances.
 This banking system was successful and eventually expanded throughout Europe.

-King Philip IV of France ended up owing a huge sum to the Knights, got pissed off and jealous about his debt and the Templar’s success.
+King Philip IV of France ended up owing a considerable sum to the Knights and got pissed off and jealous about his debt and the Templar’s success.
 Thusly motivated, he devised a plan to exterminate all the Knights of the Templar in a single day.
 The day chosen was Friday, October 13, 1307.
 Philip sent his plan to all the King’s men and Bailiffs throughout France a month beforehand with orders not to read the plans until dawn on Friday the 13th.

-Philip, with the backing of Pope Clement V, accused the Knights of such horrible offenses that no one would come to their aid.
-They were accused of religious heresy: essentially that they had spit and stepped on the cross, performed acts of homosexuality, and denied Christ.
+With Pope Clement V’s backing, Philip accused the Knights of such horrible offenses that no one would come to their aid.
+They were accused of religious heresy: essentially, they had spit and stepped on the cross, performed acts of homosexuality, and denied Christ.

-Desiring to further humiliate the Templars, Philip decided to have Jacques De Molay, the Grandmaster of the Templars, admit to heresy at a large public gathering.
+Desiring to humiliate the Templars further, Philip decided to have Jacques De Molay, the Grandmaster of the Templars, admit to heresy at a large public gathering.
 Jacques, instead, used the public forum to apologize to the people and explain what had happened to the Templars.

 The Grandmaster’s final words before being burned at the stake were used to curse King Philip IV & Pope Clement V and state that they would both be dead by the end of the year.
-Both men did meet their demise before the year’s end which added even more clout to the powerful lore of Friday the 13th.
+Both men did meet their demise before the year’s end, which adds even more clout to the powerful lore of Friday the 13th.

-Via this amazing story, Friday the 13th is now considered one of, if not the unluckiest day in history.
+Via this fantastic story, Friday the 13th is considered one of, if not the unluckiest day in history.

-We absolutely love this Knights of the Templar story.
-We learned about this a long time ago and this story still resonates with us.
-These guys were burly life-long warriors.
-They had 72 strict behavioral clauses to follow including not being allowed to hang out with women at all, not even women in their own families.
-Kind of the Samurai of the West.
+We love this Knights of the Templar story.
+These guys were burly lifelong warriors.
+They had 72 strict behavioral clauses to follow, including not being allowed to hang out with women, not even women in their own families—kind of the Samurai of the West.
+We learned about this long ago, and this story still resonates with us.